-Comanchero vice president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars
+Comancheros vice-president Tyson Daniels and lawyer Andrew Simpson plead guilty to money laundering millions of dollars

 His wife survived by playing dead, despite being shot twice in the head.

-Viliami Taani, a Comanchero member described by Yolanda as the "main guy", has admitted charges of murder and attempted murder and will serve a minimum of 17 years 6 months behind bars.
+Viliami Taani, a Comancheros member described by Yolanda as the "main guy", has admitted charges of murder and attempted murder and will serve a minimum of 17 years 6 months behind bars.